skyplane-project/skyplane/README.md

 $ skyplane sync s3://... gs://...
 ```

 You can configure Skyplane to use more VMs per region with the `-n` flag.
-To double the transfer speed with two VMs, run:
+For example, to double the transfer speed with two VMs, run:
 ```
 $ skyplane cp -r s3://... s3://... -n 2
 ```
-With 8 VMs per region, Skyplane is capable of moving data at up to 50Gbps.

 ## 4. Clean Up
 Skyplane will automatically attempt to terminate VMs that it starts, but to double check and forcefuly terminate all VMs, run `skyplane deprovision`.